frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 spiritual life is that I love myself too much---egoism, selfishness.

-We might do things for other people, but often, if the truth were told, it\'s done 20, 30 percent for other people, maybe 70 percent because there\'s something in it for me.
+We might do things for other people, but often, if the truth were told, it\'s done twenty, thirty percent for other people, maybe seventy percent, because 'there\'s something in it for me.'
 The goal of our spiritual life is to stand on that self-love.

 A lady used to come to spiritual direction in another country.
 I told her that every time you come for spiritual direction, try and get one